MartinBloedorn/rb2tk/README.md

 FixCuePositions = yes
 ```

-Once executed, any imported playlists will appear under a folder called `rekordbox`.

 `rb2tk.py` uses only standard Python libraries.
+For more options, see `python3 rb2tk.py -h`.

 ## Settings